Prathik95/Prathik95.github.io/index.md

        <br/>
 </p>

-We observe that representations learnt by ROORL are not as good as plain RNEM because we are also trying to store some information about playing in environment in $\theta_{k}$.
-This effects reconstruction loss for RNEM.
+We observe that representations learnt by ROORL are not as good as plain RNEM because we are also trying to store some information about playing in environment in $\theta_{k}$ via Q-learning loss.
+Since object representations in the episode rollout are generated from $\gamma_{k}$ (which are generated from $\theta_{k}$), visual object representations are not as good as plain RNEM.

 ## Generalization experiments
 ### Changing the number of balls in the image